heidihendry/camelot/README.md

 * Runs on Windows, OSX and Linux
 * Is easy to start using

+## Prerequisites

+Camelot requires Java 8u91 (on later) to be installed on the system it will run on before it can be used.

+Java can be downloaded here: http://www.oracle.com/technetwork/java/javase/downloads/index.html

+If using OSX, you will need to install the "JDK".
+For Windows and Linux, you can install either the "JRE" or the "JDK".

 ## Getting Started

+### Installation

 Download the [latest version of Camelot](http://camelot.bitpattern.com.au/release/camelot-0.6.7.zip).